moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Peeps {#model-peep}

-A peep is a collection of one or more objects and is a sub-unit of a group ({{model-group}}).
-A peep consists of a set of objects within a Group that have a dependency and priority relationship consistent with sharing a QUIC stream.
+A peep is a sequence of one or more objects from the same group ({{model-group}}) in ascending order by Object ID.
+Objects in a peep have a dependency and priority relationship consistent with sharing a QUIC stream.
 In some cases, a Group will be most effectively delivered using more than one stream.